Angela Magana Doesn't 'Remember Anything' After Waking Up From Coma Incident

 Former UFC women’s strawweight Angela Magana claims she is unable to remember anything following her unexpected coma.

 Magana fell into a medically-induced coma last month a few days after an emergency surgery for a herniated disc.
-It was due to complications from the anesthesia and she was initially not waking up.
+This was due to complications from the anesthesia, as she was initially unable to wake up.

-However, she eventually did wake up, and a month on from the incident, tried to reflect on what happened.
+However, she eventually did, and a month on from the incident, reflects on what happened:

 “I don’t remember anything,” Magana told BJ Penn Radio.
 “Honestly, I wish I could tell you, ‘oh, I remember people talking to me.’
 It’s not like a regular coma where my brain is this or that.
 It’s a medically-induced thing I guess, so honestly, I guess I woke up and I was talking and stuff, but even the first 24 hours I don’t remember anything.